House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Of all fire-related deaths, 81% of them are caused by space heaters.

 Fires are deadly within the home.
 Although all fires have the propensity for death, space heater fires tend to be the deadliest.
-Out of all civilian deaths, about 81% of them are caused by fixed or portable space heaters.
+Out of all civilian deaths, about 81% are caused by fixed or portable space heaters.

 (National Fire Protection Association)